 - Note the amount withdrawn from tube feeding

-- Return residual to stomach passively (gravity)
+- Return residual to stomach per method ordered by healthcare provider

 - Clamp the tubing and disconnect the syringe

-- Measure prescribed amount of enteral formula to be infused into clean graduated measuring cup or syringe
+- Measure prescribed amount of enteral formula to be infused into clean graduated measuring cup or ENFit/enteral syringe

-- Pour feeding/fluids into feeding container, run feeding through tubing to the tip and clamp tubing
+- Run feeding through tubing to the tip and clamp tubing

 - Hang container on pole at height required to deliver prescribed flow